adwaitp2/Youtube_downloader/README.md

 # Youtube_downloader
-Asimple application to download youtube playlists
+Asimple application to download youtube playlists Downlaod the java import file from the link : https://github.com/axet/vget

 Instructions:
-1. Copy the exe file to your system and open the application from the command prompt
+Run the java application yotube.java from the suitable jde preferable netBeans.

-2. type the following command in the prompt: youtube-dl <url of the playlist>
+Note: Use jdk 7 or jdk 8 version for better result

-Enjoy the downloads
+Enjoy the downloads !!!